Skip to navigation Skip to content

 If the medical evidence or information from the customer indicates a possible terminal illness/diagnosis, the customer may be manifestly eligible for Disability Support Pension (DSP).

-If the document is
+If the document is:

 • a medical certificate:

-• open Medical Certificate guided procedure
+• open the Medical Certificate guided procedure

 • complete all other fields with contact information and date of receipt, then select Next